 Are these the continuous requests you hear from your child?

-During the recent pandemic, children are the most affected as they have to stay indoors.
+During the recent pandemic, children are the most affected as they must stay indoors.
 It makes them frustrated, irritated, and bored.

 As parents, you might have been searching for indoor activities for kids to keep them engaged.
 While screen time sounds amazing to keep your child occupied for long hours, it is a concern for parents worldwide on how much screen time should be allowed.

 Keep Your Children Entertained with These Indoor activities for kids

-Children are generally inquisitive, so you can try fun activities that will keep them engaged and educate them at the same time.
+Children are inquisitive, so you can try fun activities that will keep them engaged and educate them at the same time.